Speech-VINO/Smart-Media-Player/README.md

 **So, How does the Smart Media Player Application help such users?**

-Once the audio or video clip is submitted, the search-by-voice segregates or makes a list of speakers and their timestamps in the given clip and presents it to the user.
+Once the audio or video clip is submitted, the application segregates or makes a list of speakers and their timestamps in the given clip and presents it to the user.
 Now, the user may just look for Mr. X's part from within the audio or video clip with just one click!

 **What could this be used for?**